mprat/mprat.github.io/_drafts/ta-training.md

 ---
 layout: post
-title: TA Training, Dos and Don'ts
+title: Empowering Teaching Assistants
 categories: projects meet
 project_id: meet
 project_title: MEET
 published: false
 ---

+Everyone with authority in a classroom needs to have ownership over their role.
+That way, they can be seen as role models and be more effective in the classroom.

+[MEET](http://meet.mit.edu) relies on a staff of teaching assistants (or TAs) to support their instructors in the classroom.
+These TAs are often high school seniors who have just completed their own MEET experience, so their experience at the front of a classroom is minimal and their confidence is low.
+We try to solve this problem with MEET TA preparation.

-Goal: TAs take ownership of their own new job.
+The goal is simple: TAs should take ownership of their own (new) job.

+## Training vs Preparation

+TA training (TA preparation? a la instructor prep vs instructor training) -

+## A TA orientation session

+I think the best way for people to internalize topics is to experience them themselves.
+But because we also want to minimize classroom mess-ups, role-playing and discussion comes a close second.

+What we did during a session was to split all the TAs into two groups, with a mix of experienced and new TAs

-TA training (TA preparation? a la instructor prep vs instructor training) - these are the topics we covered (in scenario, act-them-out-as-you-see-fit form during the training week in the summer)
-(1) Speak slow
+these are the topics we covered (in scenario, act-them-out-as-you-see-fit form during the training week in the summer) (1) Speak slow
 (2) Use simple words
 (3) Dealing with lots of questions